rohitralhan/GPU-Metrics-with-Grafana-OCP/README.md

 ![Sample Grafana Dashboard](https://raw.githubusercontent.com/rohitralhan/GPU-Metrics-with-Grafana-OCP/refs/heads/main/images/grafana-dashboard.png)

+Note: You might have to update the promretheus queries based on your environment, number of GPU nodes, GPU layout etc.

 ## Step 5: Generating a load
 Now we need to run some GPU workloads.
 For this purpose, DCGM includes a CUDA load generator called **`dcgmproftester`**.
 It can be used to generate deterministic CUDA workloads for reading and validating GPU metrics.